Max Planck Institute for Biology

 - Director at the MPI since 2002

 How do new variants arise in the genome?
-Why do some increase in frequency, but others do not?
-And why do certain combinations cause genetic incompatibilities?
-These questions reflect the evolutionary processes that we study: mutation, selection and speciation.
+And why do some increase in frequency, but others do not?
+These questions reflect the evolutionary processes that we study: mutation, selection and adaptation.

 Our team thrives on a highly integrated model of large-scale genomics, bioinformatics, and experiments in the lab and the field.
 Some colleagues primarily develop and apply bioinformatic tools, but the majority has competence in both, and we train new colleagues in areas they are less familiar with.

 Available PhD Projects